sepbehroozi/SwiftBooster/README.md

 ## License

-SwiftBooster is available under the MIT license.
+SwiftBooster is available under the Apache License v2.0 license.
 See the LICENSE file for more info.